 Oil (for frying)

-1. After cooking the pumpkin, strain as much liquid from it as possible and then blend with a hand blender.
+1. After roasting the pumpkin until soft, strain as much liquid from it as possible and then blend with a hand blender.

 2. Add the rest of the ingredients to the pumpkin puree and mix well with a spoon or spatula.